By Michael Lovelace Browning (1937-2006)

 Without having any say in the matter I was baptised with the middle name of LOVELACE.
 It was not exactly a very manly name for a boy and was the cause of some teasing at school.
 However, there were compensations, in that my father received a small amount of money towards my schooling from something called the LOVELACE TRUST.
 Later I was to learn that someone called John LOVELACE had left money for the education of his poor male relatives but how I was related and who he was I did not know, nor could my family give me a satisfactory answer.
-There was talk of a vicar of Aylesbeare, a clockmaker and Spain but how they fitted together was a mystery.
+There was talk of a vicar of Aylesbeare, a clockmaker and Spain but how they fitted together was a mystery and at the time I little cared.

 Getting a copy of John LOVELACE's Will should have been easy.
 I knew that he had died in 1803 and his Will should have been proved at the PCC (Prerogative Court of Canterbury).
 However, despite searching in 1803, 1804 and 1805, I found nothing.
 A year later I tried again and found it in 1806.
 The Will showed that he had died in Malaga, Spain and wanted his affairs to be dealt with extrajudicially.
 Very helpfully, the Will stated his exact date and place of birth, namely 5 November 1743, Aylesbeare.
 It also seemed pretty clear that he didn't have a wife, let alone any children.
 How could I, and many others, be his relatives?